-14. To help family & friends in need
+14. Help family & friends in tough financial situations

 I think the most impactful purpose of money is to help others.
 But, if you barely have enough to cover your own living expenses, you won’t have any left to be generous.

-It’s important to care for your spouse and kids first, but being able to help out relatives with a family emergency, or close friends with a financial burden, can be a very meaningful reason to save money.
+It’s important to care for your spouse and kids first.
+But, being able to help out relatives with a family emergency, or close friends with a financial burden, can be a very meaningful reason to save money.

 Be wise with your money and build your savings.
 Someday, you may be able to bless others with much-needed financial support.

-Then, there’s Gen Z: their children.
+Then, there’s Gen Z, which is their children.
 Recent surveys show this age group has already experienced significant setbacks created by the coronavirus pandemic.